-It follows that specific theoretical formulations of cognitivism (whether pro are con) are doubly contingent.
-Thus consider, on the positive side, Newell and Simon's (1976) popular "physical symbol system hypothesis," according to which human intelligence is claimed to consist of physical symbol manipulation; or Fodor's (1975, 1980) claim, that thinking consists of formal symbol manipulation; or-on the critical side-Dreyfus' (1992) assertion that cognitivism (as opposed to connectionism) requires the explicit manipulation of explicit symbols; or van Gelder's (1995) claim that computationalism is both false and misleading, deserving to be replaced by dynamical alternatives.
-Not only do these writers make a hypothetical statement about people, that they are physical, formal, or explicit symbol manipulators, respectively; they do so by making a hypothetical statement about computers, that they are in some essential or illuminating way characterizable in the same way.
-Because I take the latter claim to be as subservient to empirical adequacy as the former, there are two ways in which these writers could be wrong.
+It follows that specific theoretical formulations of computationalism (whether pro or con) are doubly contingent.
+Thus consider, on the positive side, Newell and Simon's popular (1976) "physical symbol system hypothesis," according to which human intelligence is claimed to consist in physical symbol manipulation; or Fodor's (1975, 1980) claim that thinking consists in formal symbol manipulation; or-on the critical side-Dreyfus's (1992) assertion that computationalism (as opposed to connectionism) requires the explicit manipulation of explicit symbols; or van Gelder's (1995) claim that computationalism is both false and misleading, deserving to be replaced by dynamical alternatives.
+Not only do all these writers make hypothetical statements about people, that they are or are not physical, formal, or explicit symbol manipulators, respectively; they do so by making (hypothetical) statements about computers, that they are in some essential or illuminating way characterizable in the same way.
+Because I take the latter claims to be as subservient to empirical adequacy as the former, there are two ways in which these writers could be wrong.
 In claiming that people are formal symbol manipulators, for example, Fodor would naturally be wrong if computers were formal symbol manipulators and people were not.
 But he would also be wrong, while the computational theory of mind itself might still be true, if computers were not formal symbol manipulators, either.
 Similarly, van Gelder's brief against computational theories of mind is vulnerable to his understanding of what computing is actually like.
-If, as I believe, computation-in-the-wild is not as he characterizes it, then the sting of his critique is entirely eliminated.
+If, as I believe, computationin-the-wild is not as he characterizes it, then the sting of his critique is entirely eliminated.

-In sum, cognitive science is, like computer science, hostage to the foundational project: of formulating a comprehensive,
+In sum, computational cognitive science is, like computer science, hostage to the foundational project:12 of formulating a comprehensive, true, and intellectually satisfying theory of computing that honors all three criteria.